AuroreAA/ICS/inst/doc/paper/paper.md

 # Acknowledgements

-This work was partly supported by a grant of the \emph{Dutch Research Council} (NWO, research program Vidi, project number VI.Vidi.195.141), by the Austrian Science Fund P31881-N32, by the HiTEc COST Action (CA21163), and by the French \emph{Agence Nationale de la Recherche} under grant ANR-17-EURE-0010 (Investissements d'Avenir program).
+This work was partly supported by a grant of the Dutch Research Council (NWO, research program Vidi, project number VI.Vidi.195.141), by the Austrian Science Fund P31881-N32, by the HiTEc COST Action (CA21163), and by the French Agence Nationale de la Recherche under grant ANR-17-EURE-0010 (Investissements d'Avenir program).

 # References